-The Dallas and California markets shows the differences between highly volatile markets and stable markets.
-Most people who buy rental properties or flips for appreciation, are doing it because they can’t buy for cash flow or a profit in their current market.
+The Dallas and California markets show the difference between highly volatile markets and stable markets.
+Most people who buy rental properties or flips for appreciation are doing it because they can’t buy for cash flow or a profit in their current market.
 They are seeing huge value increases and rents do not come close to making up for the prices they have to pay for properties.
 They hope the appreciation will continue and they will be able to sell for a profit in six months or a year.
 The problem is that prices do not always continue to rise even in very stable markets with a great economy and high buyer demand.

 There is an easy way to avoid being that guy who loses all his rental properties to foreclosure; buy for cash flow and hope for appreciation.

 Is it possible to predict what housing markets will appreciate and when?

 Many investors look at every economic indicator they can to predict what markets will appreciate.
 Are there plenty of jobs, local colleges, emerging technologies, etc. They feel good economic indicators and a strong housing market will promote even higher housing prices.
 I do not believe this to be the case, because there are so many variables to consider with the housing market.
 Many investors went bankrupt in the last housing crisis betting on housing appreciation, because all the economic indicators looked strong.
 What factors will affect housing prices?

 - Interest rates: If interest rates increase it could dramatically affect how much house people can afford and negatively affect housing prices.

 - National economy: The national economy was a huge part of the last housing crisis; unemployment skyrocketed and people could not afford their houses anymore.